sarthakbawankule91/sql_data_cleaning_project/README.md

 Techniques for dealing with missing and inconsistent data Writing efficient and structured SQL queries

+📈 Outcome
+*Clean and structured dataset

+*Improved data quality

+*Ready for analysis and visualization

 📌 Conclusion
 Data cleaning is a crucial step in any data analysis project.
 This project demonstrates how SQL